influxdata/docs-v2/content/influxdb/v1.7/guides/hardware_sizing.md

 - Series cardinality in your data set: 10,000, 100,000, 1,000,000, or 10,000,000
 - Number of data nodes
 - Number of server cores

+> Cluster configurations were tested against Time Series Index (TSI) (`tsi1`).
+To prevent multiple index types (`tsi1` and the earlier `inmem`) from being used simultaneously, TSI isn't enabled by default.

+> We recommend enabling TSI; for more information, see [TSI details](/influxdb/v1.7/concepts/tsi-details/).
+For `inmem`, use the guidelines below as a benchmark and adjust as needed.

 For each cluster configuration, you'll find guidelines for the following: